 Star✦Fleet is not just any boat service; we're a community of people, young and old, from all around the world united by our love for spaceflight.
 Beforehand, you can interact on our Twitter, Facebook, Slack, and more to share stories, tips, photos, rides and hotels.
 On the boats, you're sure to make friends and feel at home with astronauts, enthusiasts, tourists and locals alike.

 Our organizers have multiple years of experience following rockets and watching launches, carefully plan every aspect of each trip, and (when available) provide live launch commentary and clear pointers on where to look and when.
 Not only does this help us find the best safe time and location to position our boats, but we're also happy to share our launch viewing insight to help you get the most out of your experience.

-Unlike other venues, you only need arrive an hour early, we have free parking, and your spot is guaranteed.
+Unlike other venues, you typically only need arrive an hour early, we have free parking, and your spot is guaranteed.
 Your ticket is still valid any day so long as we haven't left the dock, and we allow and encourage re-sale, which is easy given our high demand.
 On many missions, we offer several commemorative items as add-ons, and include water, drinks, dramamine, sunscreen and more free on the boats.